Aspirin, sodium bicarbonate, and citric acid (Oral)

 Do not give any medicine containing aspirin to a child with fever or other symptoms of a virus infection, especially flu or chickenpox, without first discussing its use with your child's doctor .
 This is very important because aspirin may cause a serious illness called Reye's syndrome in children with fever caused by a virus infection, especially flu or chickenpox.
 Children who do not have a virus infection may also be more sensitive to the effects of aspirin, especially if they have a fever or have lost large amounts of body fluid because of vomiting, diarrhea, or sweating.
 This may increase the chance of side effects during treatment.

 People 60 years of age and older are especially sensitive to the effects of aspirin.
 This may increase the chance of side effects during treatment.
 Also, the sodium in this combination medicine can be harmful to some elderly people, especially if large amounts of the medicine are taken regularly.
-Therefore, it is best that older people not use aspirin, sodium bicarbonate, and citric acid for more than 5 days in a row, unless otherwise directed by their doctor.
+Therefore, it is best that older people not use this medicine for more than 5 days in a row, unless otherwise directed by their doctor.

 Breast FeedingCitric AcidPotassium CitrateAspirin